The Guy Parsons Award

 2016 Guy Parsons Awardee

-The 2016 Guy Parsons award is supporting guitarist Jesse Flowers in his studies for a Masters degree at the Akademie for Tonkunst in Darmstadt, Germany.
+The 2016 Guy Parsons award supported guitarist Jesse Flowers in his studies for a Masters degree at the Akademie for Tonkunst in Darmstadt, Germany.
 The award has also enabled him to purchase a new instrument made by luthier Antonius Müller.

 Jesse won first prize at the Internationalen Gitarrenwettbewerb Nürtingen and will participate in a series of concerts in the Bundesauswahl Konzerte Junger Künstler's 2017/18 season.